dengzac/contig-extender/README.md

               reference reads [out]

 positional arguments:
-  reference             fasta file with contig to extend reads                 fastq file with reads to extend with out                   output directory (default: None)
+  reference             fasta file with contigs to extend reads                 fastq file with reads to extend with out                   output directory (default: None)